isomerpages/moh-upec/index.md

       title: PEC Data, Analysis & Implementation
       id: infobar
-      description: Our initiatives focus on implementing novel technologies to drive innovation in pre-hospital care and improving OHCA survival outcomes in Singapore.
+      description: Our initiatives focus on implementing novel technologies to drive innovation in pre-hospital care with emphasis on improving OHCA survival outcomes.
       button: Learn More
       url: /pec-data-analysis/
   - infobar: